rusi/canvas-demos/README.md

   animations; there are also no events when the animation ends, so you have to manually manage transitions, based on the current frameIndex.
 * Not able to flip sprite animations.
-* It is NOT a game engine and as such not suitable for complex games.
-  Can be used to implement simple board games or similar.

-Fabric JS - simple HTML5 canvas library
+Fabric JS - simple Canvas library
 =======================================
 * Tutorials - 4-part tutorial exists which is helpful in learning how to use FabricJS (http://fabricjs.com/articles/).
 * Demos - good set of demos exist which show Fabric's functionality and strengths.
+* It is NOT a game engine.

 ### Pros
 * Documentation is available, but doesn't have example usage.